Vivian Qu: Life and career

 As Qu was working creatively with film directors in her role as film producer, she also decided to try to direct.
 Her debut feature as director, Trap Street, made in 2013, tells the story of a young digital map-maker who finds his computerised maps have been mysteriously altered after he becomes infatuated with a young woman working for China's intelligence service, in a street which does not officially exist.
 Qu says that the film reflects a changing reality in modern China, in which people have started to notice "little things that are happening", such as "the Internet and text messages being censored all the time", with social media services such as Facebook routinely inaccessible.
 She also says that people are detained by the authorities for apparently minor infractions, such as keying in particular words on search engines.
 However, she says that, despite such perceptions, for most of the younger generation in China, who did not live through such periods as the Cultural Revolution, "this is something completely new", and that they don't understand why it is happening.
 She says that, for her, "this [trend] is very disturbing... but we're not taking it seriously".

+In 2017, Vivian Qu's second feature-length film Angels Wear White was shot in Hainan Island in China.
+The story happens in the Chinatown where a huge statue of ‘Forever Marilyn’ witnesses all the dark and suspicious activities going on in the Warmness Hotel.
+It focuses on two parallel storylines that tell the life and plight of two teenage girls, one as an “illegal” teenage worker without an ID at a hotel reception (Xiaomi or Mia), the other one as a schoolgirl that encountered sexual assault in that hotel (Wen).
+Mia witnesses the rape happening at the reception desk and there is this decision on whether to report the crime or not, while Wen has been through the aftermath of that crime from different perspectives that impacts her life.
+Qu tells the depressing incident in a critical tone and applies a soft compassion to the marginalized groups of women who have encountered sexual and physical abuse.
+As the film centres around these groups of women, Qu entitles the film to spread her voice for the objectifying women within the Chinese society.